 South Africa has long been a hotbed of precious metal and gemstone mining.
 The country is home to some of the largest gold reserves found in the world, and it is no surprise that the nation was the first to issue a commemorative gold bullion coin as a national marketing tool.
-Today, Wall Street Metals offers the 1 oz South African Gold Krugerrand with various years of issue, all in Brilliant Uncirculated condition.
+Today, Wall Street Metals offers the 1 oz South African Gold Krugerrand with various years of issue.

 - First introduced in 1967.

 - Ships to you in a protective plasticto ensure its condition.

 - Designed by Otto Schultz and Coert Steynberg.

 - Honors Boer statesman Paul Kruger.

 - Contains 1 oz of 22-karat gold (.9167).